-Join Judy Steiner-Williams for an in-depth discussion in this video Reading the RFP, part of Writing Proposals.
+Join Judy Steiner-Williams for an in-depth discussion in this video Reading the RFP, part of Writing a Proposal.

 - If you are responding to a request for proposal, then you need to read the RFP.
 Sounds like a no-brainer, doesn't it?
 Of course, you have to read the RFP so you know what your proposal will be about.
 So that seems like common sense, but you need to READ the RFP, capital R-E-A-D. Not just a cursory reading.
 A thorough, multiple time, by different people kind of reading.
 Let's look at a couple "Why should I READ," all caps, "the RFP?" reasons: to find discrepancies, confusing questions, and complete information or unclear terminology, to learn if your proposal's content will be strictly fixed or will you be able to include a more innovative, creative solution?
 A thorough reading is also necessary so you will know exactly what to include.